 There are four main application areas for silicon carbide ceramic: functional ceramics, advanced refractory materials, abrasives and metallurgical raw materials.
 The raw material of silicon carbide can be supplied in large quantities, and it cannot be regarded as a high-tech product, and the application of nano-sized silicon carbide powder with extremely high technical content cannot form economies of scale in a short time.

-(1) As an abrasive, it can be used as a grinding tool, such as grinding wheel, oil stone, grinding head, sand tile, etc.
+(1) As an abrasive, it can be used as a grinding tool, such as a grinding wheel, oil stone, grinding head, sand tile, etc.

-(2) As a metallurgical deoxidizer and high temperature resistant material.
+(2) As a metallurgical deoxidizer and high-temperature resistant material.

 Main uses: for 3-12 inch single crystal silicon, polysilicon, potassium arsenide, quartz crystal and other wire cutting.
 Solar photovoltaic industry, semiconductor industry, piezoelectric crystal industry engineering processing materials.
 Used in semiconductors, lightning rods, circuit components, high-temperature applications, UV detectors, structural materials, astronomy, disc brakes, clutches, diesel particulate filters, filament pyrometers, ceramic membranes, cutting tools, heating elements, nuclear fuel, jewelry, steel, protective gear, catalyst carrier and other fields.

 Thanks for reading our articles and we hope that you now know more about silicon carbide ceramic after reading this article.
 If you want to know more about SiC ceramic or other advanced ceramic materials, we would like to recommend you to visit http://www.preciseceramic.com for more information.